aragon/hack/docs/guides-agent-app.md

 Note that even if you've already installed the CLI, you might want to reinstall it to make sure you're up to date with the latest version.

-# Step 2: Installing the Agent app
+# 2. Installing the Agent app

 Now that we've downloaded aragonCLI 🎉, we're ready to install the Agent app.